homerhanumat/bpexploder/README.md

 Sizing
 ------

 By default the box-plot chart sizes itself as the offset-width of its grandparent node in the HTML DOM.
-For some layout, this might not be what you want.
-In that case you may direct `epexploder()` to make the width of the chart track the offset-width of an existing DOM element.
+For some layout this might not be what you want, in which case you may direct `epexploder()` to track the offset-width of an existing DOM element.
 For example, if paragraphs in your document have the desired width, then create an empty paragraph in your markdown like this:

     <p id="reference"></p>